libetl/soundtransform/README.md

 ```

-Splice a part of the sound between the sample \#start and the sample \#end
+Splices a part of the sound between the sample \#start and the sample \#end

 Parameters:
 `start` - the first sample to cut